TommyCTruong/lvim/README.md

 Dotfiles can be installed using `stow`, which  is a symlink farm manager.
 It takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.
-For example, install nvim by running `stow nvim`.
-Install everything (excluding files in this directory) by running `stow */`.
+For example, install nvim by running `stow lvim`.
+Install everything (excluding files in the current directory) by running `stow */`.
 Stow treats each directory as the $HOME directory on your system and will create symlinks following the same file structure.
-For example, the $HOME/.config/zsh/ directory will symlinked to $HOME/dotfiles/.config/zsh (assuming you cloned this repo into $HOME).
+For example, the $HOME/.config/zsh/ directory will symlinked to $HOME/dotfiles/zsh/.config/zsh (assuming you cloned this repo into $HOME).

 ## Notes